Terran-Antipodes/terran-antipodes.github.io/LOTR/README.md

 Note that starting a new game will overwrite any stored information about the previously active game.

 Tips:

-  - Treat the automatic **Do not rely only on the browser to record the game's progress**.
+>- **Do not rely ONLY on the browser to record the game's progress**.
 Browser information can easily be cleared as a result of several factors unrelated to the use of the GameTracker.
-For that reason, the GameTracker includes a [*Load/Save*](#loadsave-tab) capability that should be used regularly to ensure that a game's progress is not lost.
+>- The GameTracker includes a [*Load/Save*](#loadsave-tab) capability that should be used regularly to ensure that a game's progress is not lost.

-### Help
+### **Help**

 Detailed information on playing the game has been compiled by Mathiew Martin in two excellent sources: **The Rule Compendium** and **The Companion** website.

 Where possible, the GameTracker provides context sensitive links to these sources.
 Most steps will display a Help button which allows the players to view either source's notes about that particular step.

 Tips:

-  - Clicking on the green *Compendium* and *Companion* buttons will switch which source is used to show the help.
+>- Clicking on the green *Compendium* or *Companion* buttons will switch which source is used to show the help.
 This selection will be remembered the next time the Help button is used.
-  - The *Compendium* can be viewed in either PDF form or HTML.
+>- The *Compendium* can be viewed in either PDF form or HTML.
 The HTML view will highlight the pertinent text in the display (see [*Options*](#options)).
-  - Click Alt + either button will open the source in a seperate browser tab.
+>- Clicking Alt+*Compendium* or Alt+*Companion* will open the help information in a seperate browser tab.
-  - I **highly** recommend spending some some browsing through these sources.
+>- I **highly** recommend spending some some browsing through these websites.
 They contain a wealth of information about playing the game.

-### Side Tabs
+### **Side Tabs**

 Tips:

-  - Some side tabs will appear as needed as the players advance through the game sequence, and disappear when appropriate.
+>- Some side tabs will appear as needed as the players advance through the game sequence, and disappear when appropriate.
-  - A side tab will automatically extend to show its text the first time appears while playing a game.
+>- A side tab will automatically extend to show its text the first time appears while playing a game.
 After a few seconds, it will automatically retract.
-  - Some side tabs (particularly the [*Skip* tab](#skip-tab)) will extend each time it changes, just remind the players that it is there.
+>- Some side tabs (particularly the [*Skip* tab](#skip-tab)) will extend each time it changes, just remind the players that it is there.

-#### Options tab
+#### **Options tab**

 Clicking on the *Options* tab will reveal the Options pop up.
 The Options pop up allows some customization of how the GameTracker appears and operates.
 The various options and their effects are covered in the [Options](#options) section below.

-#### About tab
+#### **About tab**

 Well, if you are reading this, then you already know what that side tab is for.

-#### Back tab
+#### **Back tab**

 The *Back* side tab allows the players to go back to previous steps.
 Technically, using this tab is a LOTR "no-no" - but... everyone makes mistakes (especially when first learning to play).

 Tips:

-  - The GameTracker, by default, remembers all the steps executed in the current game (right back to the initial setup), which players were active and which were eliminated, and who was the First Player (see *Save extended history* under [*Options*](#options-tab) for limitations).
+ >- The GameTracker, by default, remembers the steps executed in the current game back to the start of the previous round, which players were active and which were eliminated, and who was the First Player (see *Save extended history* under [*Options*](#options-tab) for limitations).
-  - Though the players can go backwards through the game, there is no mechanism for going forward again.
+ >- Though the players can go backwards through the game, there is no mechanism for going forward again.
 Each time the *Back* side tab is used, any subsequent changes to the game (active/eliminated players, out-of-sequence attacks, etc) are forgotten.

-#### Load/Save
+#### **Load/Save tab**

 This side tab appears at the bottom of the screen.
-It can be used to obtain a block of text that has all the information about the current game in an encoded format.
-By copying this text block and saving it to disk, the players can be sure that they will not lose their game information if, for whatever reason, the browser's internal storage is cleared, or if they wish to use the GameTracker in a different browser or on a different device.
+It can be used to obtain a block of text that has all the information about the current game in an encoded format (called a *save block*).
+By copying this save block and saving it to disk, the players can be sure that they will not lose their game information if, for whatever reason, the browser's internal storage is cleared, or if they wish to use the GameTracker in a different browser or on a different device.

-At any time, the players can paste a copy of a previously stored coded block of text and the GameTracker will then display the game step at the point where the code was generated.
+At any time, the players can paste a copy of a previously stored save block to replace the displayed block and the GameTracker will then display the game step at the point where the code was generated.

 Tips:

-  - The *Load/Save* pop up will automatically display the save code for the current game and will automatically select the entire block for copying (or deleting).
+>- The *Load/Save* pop up will automatically display the save block for the current game and will automatically select the entire block for copying (or deleting).
-  - When maunually selecting a block of text code to copy, take care to note that the entire block has been selected.
+>- When manually selecting a block of text code to copy, take care to note that the entire block has been selected.
 Some methods of selecting blocks of text (e.g. double-clicking on the text) will, sometimes, not select the entire block.
-This will be the case if the block ends in one or more equals signs (=, ==).
+This will be the case if the save block ends in one or more equals signs (=, ==).

-#### Skip tab
+#### **Skip tab**

 At various points during the progression of the game, the red *Skip* tab will appear on the left side of the screen.
-The wording on the tab is dependent on the situation and player, but it always has the same purpose: to allow the players to jump past a set of unnecessary steps.
+The wording on the tab is dependent on the situation and player, but it always has the same purpose: to allow the players to jump past a set of optional or unnecessary steps.
 For instance, when the players reach the start of the Combat Phase, the *Skip* tab appears and reads "No Combat?".
 If the conditions of the game mean that no enemies will engage the players and the players will not be attacking, then the players may click on the *Skip* tab and jump directly to the Refresh Phase.

-#### Elimination
+#### **Elimination**

 During multi-player games, the GameTracker tracks which of the players is the round's First Player.
 It also cycles through the players during any set of steps that are to be executed by each player in sequence (e.g. the Special Action Window, Combat).

-If a player is eliminated from the game (the player's heroes die, or the treat level rises to 50), the *Elimination* tab should be used to select a player to mark as no longer active.
+If a player is eliminated from the game (the player's heroes die, or the treat level rises to 50), the *Elimination* tab should be used to select a player and mark that player as no longer active in the game.
 The GameTracker will then skip that player when determining the next player to perform a set of steps, and when the First Player token is to be passed.

-#### Out Of Sequence Enemy / Player Attack
+#### **Out Of Sequence Enemy / Player Attack**

 If any card or card effects would cause an enemy to attack a player before, or after, the normal "Resolve Enemy Attacks" portion of the Combat Phase, then the players can click on the *Out Of Sequence Enemy Attack* tab to progress through the combat steps.

 Similarly, if any card or card effects would allow a player to attack an enemy before, or after, the normal "Player Attacks" portion of the Combat Phase, then the players can click on the *Out Of Sequence Player Attack* tab to progress through the combat steps.

-Once the combat is resolved, the GameTracker returns to the step that was interrupeted by the attack.
+Once the combat is resolved, the GameTracker returns to the step that was interrupted by the attack.

 Tips:

-  - The GameTracker does not support the interruption of one Out Of Sequence attack by another.
+>- The GameTracker does not support the interruption of one Out Of Sequence attack by another.
 Should such a situation arise, the players will have to handle the interrupting interruption on their own (sorry).

-### Options
+### **Options**

-#### Display the Compendium Rules as
+#### **Display the Compendium Rules as**

 This allows the players to choose whether the Help button will display the *Compendium* information as either a PDF or as HTML.
 The choice is completely up to the players as the information displayed is the same in either format.

 Tips:

-  - When HTML is chosen, the display will highlight the particular text on the page that is relevant to the step chosen.
+>- When HTML is chosen, the display will highlight the particular text on the page that is relevant to the current step.

-#### Show Tooltips
+#### **Show Tooltips**

 Tooltips appear as white text on a black background when the mouse hovers over certain screen elements.
 They can be useful when first using the GameTracker, and can be turned off here when no longer needed.

-#### Sequence Options
+#### **Sequence Options**

 The *Alternate Setup* option changes the sequence of steps in the intial Setup Phase of a new game.
 The regular setup sequence tends to require many reshufflings of the players' decks as well as the encounter decks.
 The alternate sequence was designed to minimimize that annoyance.

-The *Show End/Start of phases as steps* option will cause display an extra step whenever one phase is ending and a new one is starting.
+The *Show End/Start of phases as steps* option will cause the GameTracker to display an extra step whenever one phase is ending and a new one is starting.
 This does not affect the game play in any way.

-The *Save extended history* option determines how many previous steps are recorded in a save code (see [*Load/Save*](#loadsave-tab)).
-By default this is off, which means that the save code will contain information about the current and previous rounds only.
+The *Save extended history* option determines how many previous steps are recorded in a save block (see [*Load/Save*](#loadsave-tab)).
+By default this is setting is off, which means that the save code will contain information about the current and previous rounds only.
 If this option is selected then the save code will contain all currently available previous steps (potentially right back to the initial set up step).

 Tips:

-  - Changing the option *Alternate Setup* option has no effect once a game has started.
+>- Changing the option *Alternate Setup* option has no effect once a game has started.
 It is only applied when the [*New Game*](#getting-started-new-game-tab) side tab is used.
-  - Using the *Show End/Start of phases as steps* option to show the changes in phases can be a handy reminder to activate/deactive abilities, remove cards that only apply to the current phase, or to perform other tasks as various scenarios require.
+>- Using the *Show End/Start of phases as steps* option to show the changes in phases can be a handy reminder to activate/deactive abilities, remove cards that only apply to the current phase, or to perform other tasks as various scenarios require.
-  - Using the *Save extended history* can produce extremely long save codes that may exceed the abililty of certain systems to handle.
+>- Using the *Save extended history* can produce extremely long save codes that may exceed the abililty of certain systems to handle.
 It is recommended to leave this option unselected.

 ### Version

 The GameTracker's current version number is displayed in a small grey box in the bottom left of the screen.

 Tips:

-  - Please include the version number in any questions or bug reports you may send.
+>- Include the version number in any questions or bug reports you may send.
-  - Hovering over the version number will cause the Sequence image, the Main Dialogue, and the Side tabs to disappear, allowing a clear view of the wonderful artwork that various artists have created for LOTR LCG and that I have included as backround images.
+>- Hovering over the version number will cause the Sequence image, the Main Dialogue, and the Side tabs to disappear, allowing a clear view of the wonderful artwork that various artists have created for LOTR LCG and that I have included as backround images.

 ## Version History

-#### v2.2.1
+### v2.2.1

 - Bug fix: Side tabs did not retract in live environment.

-#### v2.2.0
+### v2.2.0

 - Save code records last 2 rounds of information by default.
 - Added option to record all available history.